markusthoemmes/mac-setup/README.md

 ## Firefox

+Open the app and make default browser.
 Install 1Password and uBlock Origin extensions.

 ## Timing